laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 *“If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”
  ― Marcus Aurelius*

-Taking responsibility in an emotional context can be practiced by asking oneself the following question when experiences emotional derailing:
+Taking responsibility in an emotional context can be practiced by asking oneself either of the following questions when experiencing emotional derailing:

 Would I tell someone I love that this emotional narrative is in line with their priorities?